HopkinsIDD/COVIDScenarioPipeline/gempyor_pkg/docs/outcomes.md

         duration:
           shape: duration_hosp ## shape instead of value: \n distribution: fixed, ...
 ```
+Here we define the delay to hospitalization and the duration in hospital as shapes.
+These shapes are defined as:

 ### Shape definition
 Shapes are defined in the root section `outcomes_shapes:` of the config.
 Each shape is a convolution kernel.